John Dagworthy: American Revolutionary War

 Dagworthy's sister, Mary Dagworthy, married Abraham Hunt, a Lieutenant Colonel in the New Jersey militia, famous for his role in befriending Hessian commander Johann Rall and keeping him preoccupied while George Washington mounted a successful surprise attack at the Battle of Trenton in New Jersey.

-Dagworthy's remains are buried in the cemetery of Prince George's Chapel, located near Dagsboro.
+Dagworthy's remains are buried in the cemetery of Prince George's Chapel, located in Dagsboro.

 The town of Dagsboro, Delaware and the Dagsboro Hundred both take their names from General Dagworthy.